stacknerd/ioBroker.msghub/docs/plugins/IngestHue.md

 ## “Managed” metadata on Hue states

-Besides creating messages, `IngestHue` also reports watched state ids via `ctx.meta.managedObjects.report(...)`.
+Besides creating messages, `IngestHue` also reports watched state ids via:

+- `await ctx.meta.managedObjects.report(...)`
+- `await ctx.meta.managedObjects.applyReported()`

-`IoPlugins` then uses that information to stamp a small “managed by plugin” meta block onto those Hue state objects.
+MsgHub then uses that information to stamp a small “managed by plugin” meta block onto those Hue state objects.

 This makes it easier to understand in Admin *why* a `.battery` or `.reachable` state is monitored.